 Kolymbari (often written as Kolimbari or Kolimpari) is a beautiful waterfront town 23km West of Chania set in the beginning of Cape Spatha.
 Kolimbari area is a wonderful mixture of green hillsides with olive trees and vineyards, a long pebble beach, small hidden coves, traditional villages and sights of historical interest.
 It offers the chance of seclusion, relaxation, community feeling and at the same time being next to the necessary amenities.
 Green and blue

 The area claims a fair share of history itself.
 One of the most important sights in Kolimbari is the Monastery of Panagia Odigitria dedicated to Virgin Mary known as “Moni Gonias” built at the very Western end of the bay.
-It was initially founded in the 9th century but in the 17th century it was built in the place it stands today.
-The Monastery has a fortress
+It was initially founded in the 9th century but in the 17th century it was rebuilt in the place it stands today.
+The Monastery has a fortress overlooking the bay at its front.

 The roots of the area go back to the Minoan Era.
 Traces of Minoan settlements have been found in several places near Kolimbari but no systematic excavation has been done yet.
 Between Minothiana (named after King Minos) and Saint